DapperLib/DapperAOT/docs/gettingstarted.md

 like `Query<Foo>` should work, but the *non-generic* API passing `typeof(Foo)` *is not* supported.
 The underlying implementation is completely separate to `Dapper` (and *usually* your code doesn't even need `Dapper` once compiled); there may be subtle differences in how some things behave.

+In particular, any Dapper configuration (including `SqlMapper.Settings`, `ITypeHandler`, etc) are *not used*; in many cases similar configuration is available via new `Dapper.AOT` markers.
+Please ask if you get stuck!

 **PLEASE TEST YOUR CODE CAREFULLY**

 If something looks wrong, missing, or would benefit from more usage guidance [let us know!](https://github.com/DapperLib/DapperAOT/issues/new/choose)